dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 - Input Type : Enrollment
 - Program Dimesions
-  - Program :Case-based Surveillance
+  - Program : Case-based Surveillance
-  - Data
+  - Program Dimensions
+    - Org Unit : 0001 CH Mahosot
+    - Time Dimension : Date of notification (this year)
     - Attributes : Given name, Family name
     - Data Element: Other Sign/Symptoms
     - Program Indicator: Contacts
-- Org Unit : 0001 CH Mahosot
-- Time Dimension : Date of notification (this is the enrollment date)

 Note : here is the location of the org unit in case you are unfamiliar with this hierarchy (01 Vientiane Capital -> 0101 Chanthabouli -> 0001 CH Mahosot)